ls1intum/Artemis-Testing-Patterns/special-library/ASM/README.md

 ## **Conclusion**

 This test setup ensures that Java Streams API is used correctly while enforcing coding constraints.
-By leveraging **ASM for bytecode analysis** and **AST assertions**, the `ASMTest` file provides a rigorous mechanism to enforce Java best practices and project-specific rules.
+By using **ASM for bytecode analysis** and **AST assertions**, the `ASMTest` file provides a mechanism to deny the usage of `Stream::forEach`, `Stream::peek` and `Iterable`.